 Call Smiles of Orland Park today at 708-858-9591 if you think you might need your wisdom teeth removed.
-For ease of scheduling, we’re open for early morning, evening, and Saturday appointments.
+For ease of scheduling, we’re open for early morning, evening, and Saturday (hours vary, please call) appointments.
 Our office is conveniently located in the 60462 Orland Park ZIP code.

 Get Your Wisdom Teeth Removed Comfortably

 For some of our patients, their wisdom teeth come in with no problems.
 These third molars, as they are sometimes called, usually begin to make their appearance between the ages of 17 and 25.

 So long as these teeth emerge completely with no problems, their removal isn’t necessary.
 However, if they come in under your other teeth or stop growing altogether, they can create problems.
 Crowding is just one issue created by wisdom teeth, as partially emerged third molars are harder to keep clean and are more likely to develop cavities or infection.

 During your consultation, we’ll take a set of digital X-rays, plus we may use an intraoral camera to take a look inside your mouth.
 This camera will allow you to see exactly what Dr. Marshall, Dr. Jasek, and our team see so that you have a better understanding of what’s going on with your oral health.